Turmoil hits Tunisia after secular politician slain

 Similar demonstrations erupted in the southern town of Sidi Bouzid, the cradle of the Tunisian revolution, where protesters set fire to two local Ennahda party offices, witnesses said.

 "Thousands have taken to the streets.
-People have blocked roads and set tyres alight," said Mehdi Horchani, a resident of Sidi Bouzid.
+People have blocked roads and set tires alight," said Mehdi Horchani, a resident of Sidi Bouzid.
 "People are very angry."

 Police fired teargas to disperse protesters who stormed a local government office in the Mediterranean port of Sfax, 270 km (170 miles) southeast of Tunis, witnesses said.

-Tunisia's biggest labour organisation, UGTT, called for a general strike on Friday to protest Brahmi's killing.
+Tunisia's biggest labor organization, UGTT, called for a general strike on Friday to protest Brahmi's killing.
 Its secretary-general, Hussein Abbasi, earlier predicted that the assassination would lead the country into a "bloodbath".

-All flights to and from Tunisia will be cancelled on Friday after a general strike was called by the main labour organisation, the civil aviation office said.
+All flights to and from Tunisia will be canceled on Friday after a general strike was called by the main labor organization, the civil aviation office said.

-"All flights to and from Tunisia will be cancelled tomorrow because the workers at the airport responded to the calling of the general strike", a spokesman said.
+"All flights to and from Tunisia will be canceled tomorrow because the workers at the airport responded to the calling of the general strike", a spokesman said.

 Tunisia's political transition since the revolt that toppled Ben Ali has been relatively peaceful, with the moderate Islamist Ennahda party sharing power with smaller secular parties.